Horse Care – The Sun is Shining At Last, Do We Need To Protect our Horses From the Sun?

 I have a special interest in the above sun block and there is quite a heart warming story attached to the making of it, which I have written about below.
 I hope you will enjoy it: First a brief introduction about myself:

 My name is Rachel and I own and run Hivron Horse Haven, which is a livery yard for retired horses and the rehabilitation of horses recovering from injuries and operations.
 I also do rehabilitation livery for one of the horse charities and take in rescue horses and ponies, rehabilitate them, physically and mentally so that they can be rehomed to loving experienced homes.
+All the horses have life insurance.

 The Story of the Creation of Monty and Emma’s Sunblock: